 Year 12 pupil

-Originally built to house sixth form girls as a Hostel, Chetwynd Hall (as was) became Chetwynd House in September 2019, when the School introduced separate boys' and girls' Houses.
-This was achieved by converting existing buildings into three new girls' Houses.
-Two girls' Houses – Chetwynd and Sutton – were established within the existing, large Chetwynd Hall building.
-Fletcherites, previously the Sixth Form House, also become a girls' House.
+Originally built to house sixth form girls as a hall of residence, Chetwynd Hall became Chetwynd House in September 2019, when the School introduced separate boys' and girls' Houses.

-Conveniently located next to the QSC (Queens Sports Centre), to the new netball courts and the astro-pitches, Chetwynd House enjoys a quiet location to the north west of the campus.
-The beautiful views, the tranquility and the convenience for central dining, mean that there is a space for the girls to have some peace away from the busy centre of the School.
+The beautiful views and tranquility mean that there is a space for the girls to have some peace away from the busy centre of the School.